biocommons/uta/README.rst

 Installing from database dumps
 ##############################

-Users should prefer the docker installation wherever possible.
-When docker is not available, users may wish to install from database dumps.
+Users should prefer the public UTA instance (uta.biocommons.org) or the docker installation wherever possible.
+When those options are not available, users may wish to create a local postgresql database from database dumps.

-Due to the heterogeneity of operating systems and PostgreSQL installations, **installing from database dumps is unsupported**.
 Users choosing this method of installation should be experienced with PostgreSQL administration.

+The public site and docker images are built from exactly the same dumps as provided below.
+Building a database from these should result in a local database that is essentially identical to those options.

+.. warning:: Due to the heterogeneity of operating systems and
+	     PostgreSQL installations, **installing from database
+	     dumps is unsupported**.

 *The following commands will likely need modification appropriate for the installation environment.*

 #.
 Download an appropriate database dump from `dl.biocommons.org
    <http://dl.biocommons.org/index.html>`_.